 I undertook my undergraduate degree in archaeology at the University of Edinburgh and then worked in commercial archaeology before completing an MPhil and PhD at the University of Manchester.
 Between 2004 and 2008 I also worked as a Research Assistant for the Higher Education Academy’s History, Classics and Archaeology subject centre.
-Since 2008 I have been a Teaching Fellow and then Technician, and now Lecturer in Archaeology at The University of Manchester.
+Since 2008 I have been a Teaching Fellow and then Technician, Lecturer, and now Senior Lecturer in Archaeology at The University of Manchester.

 My research examines the role of material culture in the production of identity within periods of social transition throughout time.
 I explore this in a number of different projects; particularly as co-director of the Ardnamurchan Transitions Project, and as co-director of the Whitworth Park Community Archaeology and History project.
 In addition my research also focuses on current archaeological practice, including diversity in the profession, reflexivity in field practice and developing excellence in archaeological pedagogy.
 The latter involves an exciting project undertaken with Dr Karina Croucher, University of Bradford, to explore strategies to revalue pedagogy within archaeology.